· Home

 Introduction

-OzTeX is a Mac implementation of Donald Knuth's TeX typesetting system.
+OzTeX is a freeware Mac implementation of Donald Knuth's TeX typesetting system.
 TeX is mainly used in the academic community for the production of theses, papers and books, or wherever high-quality output is desired.
 It is particularly good at typesetting mathematics.

 OzTeX includes all the popular formats and macro packages.
 Plain TeX, LaTeX, AMS-TeX, AMS-LaTeX and REVTeX are all installed and ready to run.